darkpromise98/IAA/README.md

 # IAA: Intra-class Adaptive Augmentation with Neighbor Correctionfor Deep Metric Learning

-The PyTorch implementation of our manuscript.
+The PyTorch implementation of our T-MM 2022 paper.